 John Wren grew up in a decaying New England factory town that did not offer much in the line of a traditional arts environment.
 Luckily it did leave time to explore curiosities.
 One was the interest in image making, a cheap Polaroid camera soon led to wanting more.
 The "more" came in the form of a tropical adventure during Vietnam and hiding in an Air Force photo hobby shop during his off time.
 The place was cool, dark, empty, and a wonderful place to stumble through the process of self teaching the methods of taking and developing images.

 From that point on he has endeavored to capture the world around him.
 Always with a darkroom at an arms reach, B&W and Ektachrome slide film were the easiest way to express himself.
 The visions of war laden aircraft thundering north, light bouncing around a late afternoon cityscape or the red highlights gleaming from a young woman’s long hair all captured through a lens.

 Today the smell of darkroom chemicals are gone, replaced with a far more eco friendly light room filled with electronic wizardry.
 The media may have changed, his body may have aged, but the mind and eyes still seek the visual curiosities that have always captured his imagination.
-Today’s interests include studio and aerial photography.
+Today’s interests include street and abstract photography.

-John worked for Eastman Kodak for nearly twenty years.
-He has a background in both traditional & digital photography and commercial digital printing systems.
-Retiring in 2017 after 17 years at UMass-Lowell as new media designer and technology instructor at the College of Education.
+John worked for Eastman Kodak for nearly twenty years and has a background in both traditional & digital photography and commercial digital printing systems.
+Retiring in 2017 after 17 years at UMass-Lowell as a new media designer and technology instructor at the College of Education.
 Many of those years spent in K12 schools throughout the Merrimack Valley teaching classroom technology skills to educators.